-The Difference Between Fireproof & Fire Resistant Safe
+The Difference Between Fireproof & Fire Resistant

 There is no difference between Fireproof and Fire Resistance.
 Both terms mean the same essentially.
 The only distinction between the two is how people tend to interpret these characteristics.

-The definition of Fireproof and Fire Resistant
+The Definition of Fireproof

 Both fireproof and fire resistant imply similar feature.
 Let’s take safes as an example.
 Fireproof or Fire resistant models serve to protect their contents from high temperatures.
 The difference is that fireproof is usually associated with products that are more reliable and will hold better against fire over a period of time.